gracious-tech/copy.church/src/publish/book/index.md

 That said, your first step will be to choose what [typesetting](https://en.wikipedia.org/wiki/Typesetting) software you’ll use.
 We will discuss free and open-source options here.

 The most user-friendly option may be [LibreOffice Writer](https://www.libreoffice.org/), especially for typical non-academic books.
 Technically, Writer is not a typesetting program.
 But if you [learn to use styles and format correctly](https://youtu.be/2mBa4DkJhHg), it can be a powerful tool and sufficient for many use cases.
-For those who already own Microsoft Word and are more familiar with it, LibreOffice Writer can also provide the same powerful tools that approximate a typesetting program if you [learn how to use styles and advanced formatting](https://youtu.be/LVgWMibhLhY).
+For those who already own Microsoft Word and are more familiar with it, Word can also provide the same powerful tools that approximate a typesetting program if you learn how to use styles and advanced formatting.

+<YouTube id='iP0CfH4oK5w'></YouTube>

 For even more professional control, and for writing technical and academic books, consider using [LaTeX](https://www.latex-project.org/) or [Scribus](https://www.scribus.net/).
 These are both typesetting tools, but they have different approaches and use cases.
 Here are the main differences between them: